microsoft/vscode-remote-release/.github/ISSUE_TEMPLATE/remote_ssh_bug_form.md

   - type: textarea
     attributes:
       label: Versions
-      description: You can find the VSCode version with [these steps](https://code.visualstudio.com/docs/supporting/FAQ#_how-do-i-find-the-version.).
+      description: You can find the VS Code version with [these steps](https://code.visualstudio.com/docs/supporting/FAQ#_how-do-i-find-the-version.).
 Your Remote-SSH Extension Version number is located next to the name of the extension in the VSCode marketplace, and will follow the format vX.XX.X.
       value: |
+        - Remote-SSH Extension Version:
         - VSCode Version:
         - Local OS Version:
         - Remote OS Version: